 As we all know, it all starts with the soil.
 French Intensive gardeners prepare their soil well before planting.
 First, clear the area of all weeds and debris.
 Apply 3-4” of organic matter such as compost, rotted manure, grass clippings, chopped leaves, or a combination of these).
 Dig this organic matter into the soil at least one month before planting.
 This will allow the nutrients to disperse throughout the soil.
 If you want to speed things up a bit, pre-warm your soil by covering it with black or clear plastic sheeting.

 Next, you want to turn your entire planting area into a series of raised beds with walkways between them.
-You can build beds or you can simply hoe up the soil to make a 3-5′ raised planting area.
+You can build beds or you can simply hoe up the soil to make a 3-5′ raised planting area (Hugelkultur beds would be great).
 The walkways should be as narrow as possible, and the raised beds should allow the gardener to easily reach into the center of the bed from all sides.

 Creating raised beds and walkways is a fair amount of work on the front end but the benefits of planting in raised beds are numerous.
 First, planting in raised beds ensures excellent drainage.
 Because the crowns of the plants are always higher than the paths between the beds, there is never a danger of plants becoming waterlogged.
 Second, raised beds are obviously off-limits to walking.
 This means the soil will never be re-compacted.
 Why does this matter?
 Soil compaction decreases the amount of available oxygen and drainage.
 The last thing you want to do after working so hard on improving the soil is to walk on it.
 Finally, the sun will warm the sides of a raised bed earlier in the spring, encouraging the germination of your seeds and extending your growing season.